wdv4758h/pypy-extradoc/planning/py3.5/cpython-crashers.rst

 * if you write ``from .a import b`` inside the Python prompt, or in a module not in any package, then you get a SystemError(!) with an error message that is unlikely to help newcomers.

+* pep 475: unclear why 'os.fchmod(fd)' retries automatically when
+  it gets EINTR but the otherwise-equivalent 'os.chmod(fd)' does not.
+  (The documentation says they are fully equivalent, so someone is wrong.)